cloudprivacylabs/lsa/README.md

   "objectType": "TestObject",     // Name of the object defined by the schema "attributes": {                 // Attributes of the objec
     "id1": {                      // Attribute id
-       "attributeName": "link",   // Name of the attribute "type": "string",          // Type of the attribute (annotation) "format": "uri"            // Format of the attribute (annotation) },
+       "name": "link",   // Name of the attribute "type": "string",          // Type of the attribute (annotation) "format": "uri"            // Format of the attribute (annotation) },
     "id2": {                      // Attribute id
-       "attributeName": "num",    // Name of the attribute "type": "number"           // Type of the attribute (annotation) }
+       "name": "num",    // Name of the attribute "type": "number"           // Type of the attribute (annotation) }
   }